Pontryagin Maximum Principle - a generalization: Optimal control problem on AL algebroids

-A classical control system is a differential equation on a manifold $M$ dependent on a control parameter $u$ which takes values in some topological space $U$.
-This can be realized by a continuous map $f:M\times U\lra TM$, such that $f(\cdot, u)$ is a section of $TM$ for each $u\in U$.
-Our motivation to introduce control system on an almost Lie algebroid comes, of course, from the reduction procedure.
-Clearly, if $\tilde{f}:G\times U\lra T^\alpha G\subset TG$ is a control system on a Lie groupoid $G$, equivariant with respect to the left action of $G$ on $G$ and $T^\alpha G$, it reduces to a continuous map $f:M\times U\lra E$ taking values in $E$ -- the Lie algebroid of left invariant vector fields of $G$.
-In this situation $f(\cdot, u)$ is a section of the bundle $E$.
-This motivates the following definition.
+A classical control system is a differential equation on a manifold $M$ depending on a control parameter $u$ taking values in some topological space $U$.
+This can be realized by a continuous map $f:M\times U\lra \sT M$ such that $f(\cdot, u)$ is a section of $\sT M$ for each $u\in U$.
+We propose the following generalization of this notion.